Johor: Energy and water resources

-Electricity distribution in the state is managed by Tenaga Nasional Bhd.
-(TNB).
+Electricity distribution in the state is managed by Tenaga Nasional Berhad.
 Most electricity is generated by coal and gas-fired plants.
 The coal power plant had a capacity of 700 MW in 2007 and 3,100 MW in 2016, which originated from the Tanjung Bin Power Station in Pontian.
 Two gas-fired plants, Pasir Gudang Power Station with 210 MW and Sultan Iskandar Power Station with 269 MW, are located in Pasir Gudang.
-The Pasir Gudang Power Station, however, was retired from the system in 2016.
-In recent years, the state government has been planning to construct hydropower and combined cycle power plants.
+The Pasir Gudang Power Station was retired from the system in 2016.
+The state government has been planning to construct hydropower and combined cycle power plants since 2015 and 2018 respectively.
+A new combined cycle power plant was constructed on a greenfield site near the old decommissioned power plants in Pasir Gudang, named the Sultan Ibrahim Power Plant.

 All water supply pipes in the state are managed by the Water Regulatory Bodies of Johor, with a total of 11 reservoirs: Congok, Gunung Ledang, Gunung Pulai 1, Gunung Pulai 2, Gunung Pulai 3, Juaseh, Layang Lower, Layang Upper, Lebam, Linggiu and Pontian Kechil.
 The state also supplies raw water to Singapore for RM0.03 for every 3.8 m3 drawn from Johor rivers.
 In return, the Johor state government pays the Singaporean government 50 cents (RM0.50) for every 3.8 cubic metres of treated water from Singapore.